 DESIGNED TO ACTIVATE, ENGAGE, AND INSPIRE STEM

-The Women Tech Council (WTC) launched a technology internship program to provide high school girls the opportunity to interact with technology companies, meet and interact with women in tech and understand the impact they can have by pursuing STEM careers.
+The Women Tech Council (WTC) launched a technology internship exploration program to provide high school girls the opportunity to tour and explore technology companies, meet and interact with women in tech, and understand the impact they can have by pursuing STEM careers.

-The internship program is an extension of WTC’s SheTech, a program designed to activate, engage and inspire high school girls to pursue STEM fields and careers through hands-on experience and mentoring with industry experts.
-As the newest addition to SheTech, the internship program continues SheTech by providing another touch point to keep girls engaged with tech companies before they finish high school, increasing the likelihood they will choose to pursue a STEM degree.
-In the last year, more than 2,000 high school girls have participated in SheTech.
+The internship exploration is an extension of WTC’s SheTech, a program designed to activate, engage, and inspire high school girls to pursue STEM fields and careers through hands-on experience and mentoring with industry experts.
+As the newest addition to SheTech, the internship exploration program continues SheTech beyond the school year by providing another touch point to keep girls engaged with tech companies before they finish high school, increasing the likelihood they will choose to pursue a STEM degree.
+In the last year, more than 3,000 high school girls have participated in SheTech.
 Research shows 90% of these girls are more likely to pursue STEM fields.

 During the 2018, SheTech Internship program 45 high school girls had the opportunity to meet role models and tour ten tech companies across Silicon Slopes, including: Ivanti, Dell EMC, Instructure, NICE inContact, Adobe, Ancestry, MX, Tesla, and Thumbtack.
 Also during the 2-week internship, the girls were on KSL TV, talked to teachers at the annual state CTE conference, and learned to solder computer chips on badges while attending the OpenWest conference.